What are my responsibilities as a tenant?

 Can I give my tenancy to my son or daughter?

 We can only consider passing your tenancy to your son/daughter in the event of your death, and only if they’ve been living with you for the previous 12 months.
 Each tenancy can only be passed on once – so if you’ve taken on a family member’s tenancy yourself – you won’t be able to pass it on again.
+You can update your household members using our online form, or read more about succession and assigning your tenancy on our web page.

 Can I add someone else to my sole tenancy?